SharedTasksInTheDH/sharedtasksinthedh.github.io/interact.md

 index: 0
 ---

+There are multiple ways to contact us for any kind of feedback, questions or contributions

+## GitHub Issues

-Any kind of feedback is best left on github as an [issue](https://github.com/SharedTasksInTheDH/sharedtasksinthedh.github.io/issues).
+Any kind of feedback is best left on github as an [issue](https://github.com/SharedTasksInTheDH/sharedtasksinthedh.github.io/issues), we plan to use github as a primary means of communication throughout the shared tasks.

-There are still some details that need to be ironed out before actually starting this shared task and we will coordinate these on this very web page.
+## E-Mail

+Please send e-mails to [Nils](mailto:nils.reiter@ims.uni-stuttgart.de).